michaeldevlee/GetDrugsAPI/README.md

     driver: bridge
 ```

 1. Change directories to the `backend` folder and run `mvn clean install` to produce the `.jar` file to be run in the docker container
 2. Change directories back to the root of the project and run `docker compose -f docker-compose-local.yaml up -d` to create the containers
 3. Open your browser and navigate to http://localhost to use the application.
 4. Type in the appropriate search fields and press `Submit Query` to get the transformed data

-## What I learned
-### Angular Components

-- Creating Components: Learned how to generate and use components to encapsulate different parts of the UI.
-- Component Communication: Utilized Input and Output decorators for parent-child communication and event handling.

-### Angular Services

-- Dependency Injection: Gained experience with Angular's DI system to manage service lifetimes and dependencies.
-- HTTP Client: Used Angular's HttpClient module to make HTTP requests to the backend API and handle responses.

-### Event System

-- Event Binding: Implemented event binding to handle user interactions and dynamically update the UI.

 ## Live Site
 This demo can be viewed in production [here](https://druglookup.netlify.app).
-The frontend is hosted on Netlify while the backend is in a OCI compute instance docker container behind an NGINX reverse proxy.
+The frontend was built with Angular hosted on Netlify while the backend is managed in a Kubernetes cluster on an OCI compute instance.

 ### Examples
 ![image](https://github.com/michaeldevlee/GetDrugsAPI/assets/58196525/6221fafe-4362-4d2e-8d0b-c85e81eb057f)